Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 top boxes as long as your Project Content does not provide the user interface or primary functionality of such device.

-**2.4 Streaming and Cloud Gaming Restrictions.**
+### 2.4 Streaming and Cloud Gaming Restrictions.

-You may not directly or indirectly distribute the Unity Software, including the runtime portion of the Unity Software, or your Project Content (if it incorporates the runtime portion) by means of streaming or broadcasting so that any portion of the Unity Software is primarily executed on or simulated by a server and transmitted over the Internet or other network to end user devices without a separate license from Unity.
-This restriction does not prevent end users from remotely accessing your Project Content from an end user device that is running on another end user device.
+You may not directly or indirectly distribute the Unity Software, including the runtime portion of the Unity Software (the “**Unity Runtime**”), or your Project Content (if it incorporates the Unity Runtime) by means of streaming or broadcasting so that any portion of the Unity Software is primarily executed on or simulated by the cloud or a remote server and transmitted over the Internet or other network to end user devices without a separate license or authorization from Unity.
+Without limiting the foregoing, you may not use a managed service running on cloud infrastructure (a “**Managed Service**”) or a specific integration of a binary add-on (for example, a plugin or SDK) or source code to be integrated in the Unity Software or Your Project Content incorporating the Unity Runtime (an “**SDK Integration**”) to install or execute the Unity Runtime on the cloud or a remote server, unless such use of the Managed Service or SDK Integration has been specifically authorized by Unity.
+Additionally, you may not integrate the Unity Runtime with a Managed Service or  SDK Integration and offer that integration to third parties for the purpose of installing or using the Unity Runtime on the cloud or a remote server.
+For a list of Unity authorized streaming platforms, Managed Services and SDK Integrations, click here.This restriction does not prevent end users from remotely accessing your Project Content from an end user device that is running on another end user device.
 You may not use a third party to directly or indirectly distribute or make available, stream, broadcast (through simulation or otherwise) any portion of the Unity Software unless that third party is authorized by Unity to provide such services.

-**2.5 Gambling Restriction.**
+### 2.5 Gambling Restriction.

-You may not distribute or publish any of your Project Content in connection with any Gambling Activities without a separate license agreement from Unity.
+You may not develop, distribute or publish any of your Project Content in connection with any Gambling Activities without a separate license agreement from Unity.

-**2.6 General Restrictions.**
+### 2.6 General Restrictions.

 Except as expressly specified in this Agreement, you may not: (a) copy (except in the course of loading or installing) or modify or create derivative works of